 Kent Wide Down Syndrome Group provides information and advice, regular meetings, events and signposting for families of children with Down Syndrome in Kent.
 For more information, click the website link, or call 07787 947142

-Kent Young Carers offers support to young people aged 5-18 who are caring for somebody with an illness, disability, mental health or drug / alcohol issue.
+Kent Young Carers offers support to young people, including siblings, aged 5-18 who are caring for somebody with a disability, illness, disability, mental health or drug / alcohol issue.
 They offer chill clubs, support, information and advice.
 Telephone 0300 111 111 0 or email email@example.com

 Kentish Retts Angels is the official support group for parents and carers all over Kent with a child suffering from Rett Syndrome.
 The group meets twice a year, in summer and winter.
 For more information, please contact Lorraine Hockey on firstname.lastname@example.org

 MAGIC is a specialist Autism group in Strood offering stay and play sessions for children with, or in the process of getting an ASD diagnosis.
 For more information please contact 01634 292015.